suujia/website/Bonso/content/essay/_posts/2020-12-13-50-Therapy-Sessions-Later.markdown

 Like training for a new job, relationship therapy is like training to interact with each other.

 - Each person has their own ways of showing and feeling loved, see [love languages](https://www.mindbodygreen.com/articles/the-5-love-languages-explained).
 The 5 types are: acts of service, words of affirmation, gifts, quality time spent together, and touch.
 Knowing yours and your partners and acting accordingly to make each other feel loved will improve relationship morale dramatically.
+Even if you think you're showing love, if you are not showing it in the way your partner would prefer/feel loved receiving it, they may not feel it
 - Each person has their own [attachment styles](https://www.attachmentproject.com/blog/four-attachment-styles/), learned from their caregivers.
 It is useful to read how it impacts how you interact with each other.
 It is shocking how accurately it explains how different attachment styles interact with each other.
 A great book on this is [Attached](https://www.amazon.com/Attached-Science-Adult-Attachment-YouFind/dp/1585429139/ref=sr_1_1?dchild=1&keywords=attached&qid=1609552197&sr=8-1)
 - With feelings of jealousy or distance, focus on strengthening the relationship.
 - Individuals need alone time sometimes, seeing anyone too much leads to some friction.
 Take time away from each other to look forward to seeing each other.